ralphlange/opcUaUnifiedAutomation/README.md

 ## Connection types

-OpcUa offers secure connections and the Unified Automation SDK supports this.
-It needs a certificate store to work.
-Up to now the device support doesn't offer a possibility to choose the servers endpoint, so just the anonymous connection is supported.
-The certificate store path may be empty at initialisation .
-This will be improved soon.
+OPC UA offers secure connections, which is supported by the Unified Automation SDK, requiring a certificate store to work.
+Currently the device support only supports the anonymous connection.
+The certificate store path parameter may be left empty at initialisation.

-## Ioc Shell fuctions
+## Ioc Shell functions

 * drvOpcuaSetup: